Security Media Publishing Limited

 4.4 Where an Advertiser fails to pay the Charges in accordance with Condition 5 or where an Advertiser is in breach (or the Publisher suspects the Advertiser is in breach) of any of these Terms and Conditions, the Publisher shall have the right to cancel an Order (or part thereof) without prior notice to the Advertiser.

-5.2 Where the Publisher has confirmed in writing that a short-credit facility has been granted to the Advertiser, the Advertiser agrees to pay the Charges in full within fourteen (14) days of the date of invoice
+5.2 Where the Publisher has confirmed in writing that a short-credit facility has been granted to the Advertiser, the Advertiser agrees to pay the Charges in full within thirty (30) days of the date of invoice

-5.3 Where the Publisher has confirmed in writing that an authorised monthly trade account has been granted to the Advertiser, the Advertiser shall pay the Charges in full within twenty eight (28) days of the date of invoice.
+5.3 Where the Publisher has confirmed in writing that an authorised monthly trade account has been granted to the Advertiser, the Advertiser shall pay the Charges in full within thirty (30) days of the date of invoice.

 5.4 Any queries in relation to the Charges or any other item contained in an invoice must be notified to the Publisher’s account department (details of which shall be set out on the invoice) within seven (7) days in relation to a short-credit facility account and within twenty one (21) days in relation to all other accounts.
 Queries notified to the Publisher after the twenty one (21) day notice period has expired will not be accepted and the invoice shall remain payable in full.
 A query in relation to a specific item contained in an invoice for Charges shall not affect the due date of payment of the balance of the Charges contained therein.